-How to Decrease Downtime Using Accelerated Database Recovery SQL Server 2019?
+Reduce Downtime with Accelerated Database Recovery – SQL

 • Written By

-HIn the SQL Server, the process of recovering the database is directly proportional to the largest ongoing transaction at that moment of the crash.
+In the SQL Server, the process of recovering the database is directly proportional to the largest ongoing transaction at the moment of the crash.
 If the ongoing transaction is too long then the database downtime also becomes lengthy.
-Such a database downtime situation becomes more important if it is impacting the availability of a vital web-application.
-However, with the introduction of Accelerated Database Recovery (ADR) in SQL Server 2019, this downtime can be reduced.
+Such a database downtime situation becomes more important if it is impacting the availability of a vital web application.
+However, by introducing Accelerated Database Recovery (ADR) in SQL Server 2019, this downtime can be reduced.
 Let’s check how to decrease downtime using Accelerated Database Recovery SQL 2019.

 In SQL Server 2019, the modifications in the three-phase process of Accelerated Database Recovery (ADR) – Analysis, Undo, Redo has redesigned the SQL database engine recovery process.
 It helps SQL administrators in rolling back long-running transactions thus ensuring effective recovery of SQL database and decreasing downtime.